csautter/oil-price-prediction-lab/README.md

 The focus is on educational purposes, exploring various libraries, tools, and techniques in the Python ecosystem.
 Prediction of oil prices is a complex task that involves various factors, including historical data, market trends, geopolitical events, and economic indicators.
 This project aims to build a foundation for understanding how to approach such problems using Python and its libraries but does not guarantee accurate predictions or insights into real-world oil price movements.
-Due to the limited scope of this project, nobody can or should expect a working solution for oil price prediction.
-But it is a great opportunity to see how challenging it can be to make accurate predictions in a complex domain like oil prices.
+But the project is a great opportunity to see how challenging it can be to make accurate predictions in a complex domain like oil prices.
 ## Install
+This project is developed and tested on Windows in a WSL2 environment with Ubuntu 20.04.
+WSL2 is a great way to run Linux on Windows.
+But be aware that some features may not work as expected, and you may need to adjust the configuration to suit your needs.
+WSL2 environments are sometimes complex to set up, especially when it comes to installing CUDA and other ML tools depending on GPU Hardware.
+Check also other public available installation guides for WSL2, CUDA if you run into issues.
 ### Install Miniconda
 ````bash
 mkdir -p ~/miniconda3